 She brings her experience and passion for health care issues to CUPE’s National Health Care Issues Committee, and is also an active member of the Newfoundland and Labrador Health Care Coalition, and serves as liaison to the CUPE Newfoundland and Labrador Equality Committee.

-CUPE Newfoundland and Labrador proudly represents more than 6,000 working women and men 60 locals.
-The union represents workers in health care, education, public housing, provincial libraries, municipalities, university, child care, recycling, social services and much more.
+CUPE Newfoundland and Labrador proudly represents more than 6,300 working women and men 60 locals.
+The union represents workers in health care, education, public housing, provincial libraries, municipalities, university, child care, recycling, social services, PAL Airlines and more.